Blosc/c-blosc2/ROADMAP.md

 * **Efficient support for large run-lengths:** large sequences of repeated values can be represented with an efficient, simple and fast run-length representation, without the need to use regular codecs.
 This can be useful in situations where a lot of zeros (or NaNs) need to be stored (e.g. sparse matrices).

 * **Nice markup for documentation:** we are currently using a combination of Sphinx + Doxygen + Breathe for documenting the C-API.
-See https://blosc-doc.readthedocs.io/en/latest/c-blosc2_api.html.
+See https://c-blosc2.readthedocs.io.
 Thanks to Alberto Sabater for contributing the support for this.

+* **Plugin capabilities for filters and codecs:** we have a plugin register capability inplace so that the info about the new filters and codecs can be persisted and transmitted to different machines.
+Thanks to the NumFOCUS foundation for providing a grant for doing this.

+* **Pluggable tuning capabilities:** this will allow users with different needs to define an interface so as to better tune different parameters like the codec, the compression level, the filters to use, the blocksize or the shuffle size.

+* **Support for I/O plugins:** so that users can extend the I/O capabilities beyond the current filesystem support.
+Things like use databases or S3 interfaces should be possible by implementing these interfaces.

+* **Python wrapper:**  we have got a grant from the PSF for producing a Python wrapper.
+You can have a look at our ongoing efforts in the [python-blosc2 repo](https://github.com/Blosc/python-blosc2).

 Actions to be done
 ------------------

+* **Centralized plugin repository:** we have got a grant from NumFOCUS for implementing a centralized repository so that people can send their plugins (using the existing machinery) to the Blosc2 team.
+If the plugins fulfill a series of requirements, they will be officially accepted, and distributed withing the library.

-* **Improve the safety of the library:**  we are actively using using the [OSS-Fuzz](https://github.com/google/oss-fuzz) and ClusterFuzz (https://oss-fuzz.com) for uncovering programming errors in C-Blosc2.
+* **Improve the safety of the library:**  we are actively using using the [OSS-Fuzz](https://github.com/google/oss-fuzz) and [ClusterFuzz](https://oss-fuzz.com) for uncovering programming errors in C-Blosc2.
 Although this is always a work in progress, we did a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri.

-* **Plugin capabilities for filters and codecs:**  we are looking forward to implement a plugin register capability so that the info about the new filters and codecs can be persisted and propagated to different machines.

-* **Pluggable tuning capabilities:** this will allow users with different needs to define an interface so as to better tune different parameters like the codec, the compression level, the filters to use, the blocksize or the shuffle size.

 * **Support for lossy compression codecs:** although we already support the `trunc_prec` filter, this is only valid for floating point data; we should come with lossy codecs that are meant for any data type.

-* **Support for I/O plugins:** so that users can extend the I/O capabilities beyond the current filesystem support.
-Things like use databases or S3 interfaces should be possible by implementing these interfaces.

 * **Checksums:** the frame can benefit from having a checksum per every chunk/index/metalayer.
 This will provide more safety towards frames that are damaged for whatever reason.
 Also, this would provide better feedback when trying to determine the parts of the frame that are corrupted.
 Candidates for checksums can be the xxhash32 or xxhash64, depending on the goals (to be decided).